vdaular-dev/kantv/README.md

 - Record online TV to automatically generate videos (usable for short video creators to generate short video materials but pls respect IPR)

-- Watch local media (movies, videos, music, etc.) on your mobile phone
+- Watch local media (movies, videos, music, etc.) on Android-based mobile phone

 - Set up a custom playlist and then use this software to watch the content of the custom playlist

-- Performance benchmark for mobile phone
+- Performance benchmark for Android-based mobile phone

 - realtime subtitle(English / Chinese) with online TV (by ![DeepSpeech](https://github.com/zhouwg/DeepSpeech)  /  ![whisper.cpp](https://github.com/zhouwg/whisper.cpp))